 - aerosol-cloud-climate interactions;

-- surface-atmosphere interaction above different ecosystems including lakes, forests, urban areas and wetlands;
+- surface-atmosphere interaction above different ecosystems including lakes, forests, urban areas, agricultural fields and wetlands;

 - numerical modeling of atmospheric processes and weather;

-- tree ecophysiology, soil and lake ecology measurements;
+- experimental tree ecophysiology, soil and lake ecology measurements.

 - your study transcript,